Monster Hunter Stories 3: Twisted Reflection

-Monster Hunter Stories 3: Twisted Reflection is an upcoming role-playing video game in development by Capcom.
+Monster Hunter Stories 3: Twisted Reflection is a role-playing video game by Capcom.
 It is the third major entry in the Stories sub-series within the Monster Hunter franchise, following Monster Hunter Stories (2016) and Monster Hunter Stories 2 (2021).
-Announced in July 2025, it is scheduled for a March 2026 release on the Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S.
+Announced in July 2025, it was released on March 13, 2026 for the Nintendo Switch 2, PlayStation 5, Windows, and Xbox Series X/S.

 Gameplay

 The game plays as a JRPG, and retains a turn-based battle system like prior entries in the subseries.

 Story

 The game follows two adversarial kingdoms of Azuria and Vermeil as they struggle to survive against an environmental disaster referred to as "Crystal Encroachment".
 The player controls the heir of Azuria as they team up with the princess of Vermail, Eleanor; to help both combat the threat and help relations between kingdoms.
 Eleanor is motivated to do this due to her concerns about the motivations of her sister, the Queen.
 The story will also be centered around the existence of a Rathalos, a recurring monster from the Monster Hunter series, which were said to be extinct.